Mhemanth2697/Ecommerce-Data-EDA/README.md

 # Ecommerce Data EDA
- A simple EDA of an Ecommerce Kaggle dataset.
+ EDA of an Ecommerce dataset.

+The dataset was available on Kaggle [here](https://www.kaggle.com/carrie1/ecommerce-data).
+The data file is also included in the repository.